phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

 ### Backchannel utterance selection

-We used annotations from The Switchboard Dialog Act Corpus [@swda] to decide which utterances to classify as backchannels.
+We used annotations from The Switchboard Dialog Act Corpus [@jurafsky_switchboard_1997] to decide which utterances to classify as backchannels.
 The SwDA contains categorical annotations for utterances for about half of the data of the Switchboard corpus.
 An excerpt of the most common categories can be seen in @tbl:swda.